grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 will produce the following error message:

 ```
-ERROR in recursive composition A~B
+ERROR : recursive composition A~B
 The number of outputs [2] of A must be at least the number of inputs [3] of B. The number of inputs [2] of A must be at least the number of outputs [3] of B.

 Here  A = _,_;